kyma-project/kyma/docs/security/05-05-production-profile.md

 >* [Helm overrides for Kyma installation](/root/kyma/#configuration-helm-overrides-for-kyma-installation)
 >* [Top-level charts overrides](/root/kyma/#configuration-helm-overrides-for-kyma-installation-top-level-charts-overrides)

->**NOTE:** All the client data registered by Hydra Maester is migrated to the new database as a part of the update process.
-Read [this](#details-oauth2-and-openid-connect-server) document to learn how to register an Oauth2 client.
+>**TIP:** All the client data registered by Hydra Maester is migrated to the new database as a part of the update process.
+If you notice missing or inconsistent data, delete the Hydra Maester Pod to force reconciliation.
+Read [this](#details-oauth2-and-openid-connect-server) document to learn about Hydra Maester controller and Oauth2 client registration in Kyma.